IJG-DR/School_District_Analysis/README.md

 ## Methodology

-Utilizing the pandas numpy library and python coding on jupyter notebooks, and using the same development environment other analysts on the team have on their computers, we reproduced the school analysis excluding the math and reading scores for nith graders at Thomas High School.
+Utilizing the pandas numpy library and python coding on jupyter notebooks, and using the same development environment other analysts on the team have on their computers, we reproduced the school analysis excluding the math and reading scores for ninth graders at Thomas High School.

-Our analysis utilized the same data files, mainly the clean_students_complete.csv and the schools_complete.csv data files (see Resources folder).
+Our analysis utilized the same data files, mainly the *clean_students_complete.csv* and the *schools_complete.csv* data files (see Resources folder).

-We utilized several pandas and python methods to summarize the data and calculate relevant averages for scores at different levels.
-These methods included the loc() method as well as the groupby() and mean () methods.
+We utilized several *pandas* and *python* methods to summarize the data and calculate relevant averages for scores at different levels.
+These methods included the *loc()* method as well as the *groupby()* and *mean ()* methods.
 The data was then presented in summary data frames.

-In reproducing the analysis, we followed the same methodology as the original project in order to have comparable results.
+In reproducing the analysis, we followed the same methodology as the original project to obtain comparable results.
 However, we believe that the methodology used to calculate the averages for some of the summary data frames is statistically incorrect.
 We have added a note in our summary of findings which elaborates on this issue.

 ## Schools District Analysis Results

 ### Replacing Ninth-Grade Reading and Math Scores

-In order to remove the ninth grade Thomas High Schools scores, we performed a loc() search for all students that met two conditions, school is Thomas High School and grade is ninth grade, and ran the code first to replace reading scores for empty data (Nan's), and then repurposed the same code to replace math scores for Nan's as well.
+In order to remove the ninth grade Thomas High Schools scores, we performed a *loc()* search for all students that met two conditions, school is Thomas High School and grade is ninth grade, and ran the code first to replace reading scores for empty data (Nan's), and then repurposed the same code to replace math scores for Nan's as well.
 Below is the segment of code we utilized:

 ![Replace Thomas High School 9th grade code.](Resources/Images/Replace_THS_9th_grade_code.png)